SAP-archive/openSAP-enterprise-architecture-designer/README.md

 it is not allowed to have the same name for column and join

 ### License
-Copyright (c) 2018 SAP SE or an SAP affiliate company.
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the LICENSE file.